lee-lindley/plsql_utilities/app_csv_pkg/README.md

 - Split CSV Record into Collection of Fields
 - Read from a CSV CLOB as a Table of Records
 - Create a Private Temporary (PTT) Table from a CSV CLOB
-- Generate a Deployment Script from a Table
+- Generate a DML Deployment Script from Table data

 A CSV row will have the separator between each field (can be any separator character, but comma (',') and pipe ('|') are most common).